authkitcom/authkit-java/README.md

 * Validating an incoming JWT.
 * Creating a default principal
 * Custom translation of a principal for additional logic.
+* Simple, stateless interaction with an authorization server to get tokens.

 Items still needing to be done: